ietf-wg-jose/draft-ietf-jose-hpke-encrypt/draft-ietf-jose-hpke-encrypt.md

 The "JSON Web Key Use" registry is updated as follows:

-   o  Use Member Value: "HPKE-Sender" o  Use Description: Key for HPKE sender role (encapsulation) o  Change Controller: IESG o  Specification Document(s): This document
+   o  Use Member Value: "HPKEauth" o  Use Description: Key for HPKE sender role (authentication) o  Change Controller: IESG o  Specification Document(s): This document

-   o  Use Member Value: "HPKE-Receiver" o  Use Description: Key for HPKE receiver role (decapsulation) o  Change Controller: IESG o  Specification Document(s): This document
+   o  Use Member Value: "HPKErecv" o  Use Description: Key for HPKE receiver role (decapsulation) o  Change Controller: IESG o  Specification Document(s): This document